-HAND SANITIZATION: All students, staff and visitors must sanitize their hands when entering and exiting the building.
-Alcohol-based hand sanitizers are located at school entry points, in classrooms and at various locations throughout the school.
+HAND SANITIZATION: Alcohol-based hand sanitizers are located at school entry points, in classrooms and at various locations throughout the school.
 Students are encouraged to sanitize (or wash) their hands after a classroom activity, before and after eating and throughout the day.
 Students should avoid touching their face with unwashed hands.

 HAND WASHING: Classrooms with sinks will be outfitted with soap dispensers and paper towels.
-Students are expected to wash their hands using soap and water after a classroom activity or before and after eating.
+Students are encouraged to wash their hands using soap and water after a classroom activity or before and after eating.
 Students must always wash their hands after using the washroom.
 It is essential that students scrub their hands with soap and water for a minimum of 20 seconds and turn off the manual tap with a paper towel.
 Students should avoid touching their face with unwashed hands.

 HALLWAYS: Students are expected to show courtesy while walking quickly and quietly to class.
-To encourage physical distancing, hallways are divided directionally with arrows to show the flow of traffic.
-Students are encouraged to stay to the right and maintain 2m (6ft) distance between students.
+Students are not to congregate or loiter in the hallways.